Home Investment Planning Portfolio & Asset Allocation Market Timing vs Asset Allocation: The Proven Strategy for Long-Term Wealth

 The Temptation to Time the Market (And Why It’s Usually a Trap)

 First, let’s define this tempting strategy.
-Market Timing is the attempt to predict the future direction of financial markets (or specific securities) to make optimally timed buy or sell decisions.
-The goal is alluringly simple: get in before prices rise, get out before they fall.
+Market Timing is trying to predict where markets (or specific securities) are headed so you can make perfectly timed buy or sell decisions.
+The goal seems simple enough: get in before prices rise, get out before they fall.

 Who wouldn’t want that power?
 It suggests control, maximized gains, neatly avoiding every loss.
 It feels proactive.